After Graduation

 • Christopher Amante, Environmental Studies, geography M.A. and Ph.D. from the University of Colorado, research scientist

-• Neil Shea, Biology, Mitchell Lab, geomorphology M.S. from UConn, watershed restoration program director for nonprofit organization
+• Neil Shea, Biology, Mitchell Lab, geomorphology M.S. from UConn, director of research for a watershed advocacy non-profit organization

 Information About Geoscience Careers